blazium-engine/blazium-docs/getting_started/step_by_step/scripting_first_script.rst

 Creating your first script
 ==========================

-In this lesson, you will code your first script to make the Godot icon turn in circles.
+In this lesson, you will code your first script to make the Blazium icon turn in circles.
 As we mentioned :ref:`in the introduction
 <doc_introduction_learning_programming>`, we assume you have programming
 foundations.